Digital-Preservation-Finland/upload-rest-api/README.rst

 Pre-ingest filestorage
 ======================
 Temporary filestorage service for datasets to be packaged by packaging service.
-Provides REST API for file uploads and technical metadata generation.
+Provides REST API for file uploads.

 Usage
 -----